opendaylight/docs/docs/user-guide/service-function-chaining.rst

      sfc:sft-list [--name <name>]

-SFC Southbound REST Plug-in
+SFC Southbound REST Plugin
 ---------------------------

 Overview
 ~~~~~~~~

-The Southbound REST Plug-in is used to send configuration from datastore
+The Southbound REST plugin is used to send configuration from datastore
-down to network devices supporting a REST API (i.e. they have a
+down to network devices supporting a REST API (that is, they have a
 configured REST URI).
 It supports POST/PUT/DELETE operations, which are
 triggered accordingly by changes in the SFC data stores.